River Phoenix: Music videos

-Awards, honors and legacy
+Legacy and recognition

-Actors who have credited Phoenix as a major influence as well as paving the way for them include Leonardo DiCaprio, Jared Leto and James Franco.
+Phoenix is often regarded as one of the most talented actors of his generation.
+(Note: Attributed to multiple sources.)
+Actors who have credited him as a major influence as well as paving the way for them include Leonardo DiCaprio, Jared Leto and James Franco.
 As teenagers, Matt Damon and Ben Affleck used "RiverP," in homage to Phoenix, as the password to the bank account they shared.
 During his acceptance speech for Best Actor at the 92nd Academy Awards, Joaquin Phoenix honored his brother by stating "When he was 17, my brother [River] wrote this lyric.
 He said: 'run to the rescue with love and peace will follow.
 Joaquin and partner Rooney Mara named their son, River, after him.

 Phoenix has been ranked on a number of lists recognizing his talent and career.
 He was listed as one of twelve "Promising New Actors of 1986" in "John Willis' Screen World" (2004).
 Phoenix was voted at No. 64 on a "Greatest Movie Stars of All Time" poll by Channel 4 television in the UK.
 The poll was made up wholly of votes from prominent figures of the acting and directing communities.
 He was ranked No. 86 in Empire magazine's "The Top 100 Movie Stars of All Time" list in 1997.